chainer/chainer/docs/source/tutorial/seq2seq.rst

     ...

 .. note::
-    Before running the script, be careful the locale.
-Please setup the locale to use utf-8 encoding.
+    Before running the script, be careful the locale and the python's encoding.
+Please setup them to use utf-8 encoding.

 2.3.1 Validate the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^